damc/simple-algs/readme.md

 # Current progress

 For now, it's possbile to do above examples using SupervisedLearning class.
 However, it's not possible to do that out of the box, without specyfying any additional parameters.
-If you want to find arithmetic functions, you need to pass an instance of CalculatorMemory to as Memory argument of SuperivsedLearning constructor.
-For any other function, you would need to pass appropiate Memory and actions arguments.
+If you want to find arithmetic functions, you need to pass an instance of CalculatorMemory as Memory argument of SuperivsedLearning constructor.
+For any other function, you would need to pass appropiate Memory and actions arguments as well, but it's more complex.

 # Contributing